-Mandatory curfews begins across Southwest Florida
+Mandatory curfews and when it’ll be lifted in Southwest Florida

 Writer: Carolina Guzman